HarperDB/documentation/docs/reference/resource.md

 The RESTful HTTP server and other server interfaces will instantiate/load resources to fulfill incoming requests so resources can be defined as endpoints for external interaction.
 When resources are used by the server interfaces, they will be executed in transaction and the access checks will be performed before the method is executed.

-There are paths that map to resource instances with different identities.
+Paths (URL, MQTT topics) are mapped to different resource instances.
 Using a path that does specify an id like `/MyResource/3492` will be mapped a Resource instance where the instance's id will be `3492`, and interactions will use the instance methods like `get()`, `put()`, and `post()`.
 Using the root path (`/MyResource/`) will map to a Resource instance with id of `null`.

-You can define create classes that extend Resource to define your own data sources, typically to interface with external data sources.
+You can define create classes that extend Resource to define your own data sources, typically to interface with external data sources (the Resource base class is available as a global variable in the HarperDB JS environment).
 In doing this, you will generally be extending and providing implementations for the instance methods below.
 For example:
 ```javascript
 export class MyExternalData extends Resource {
 	get() {